Alfonso X in an eighteenth-century sculpture in the garden of the Royal Palace, Madrid |

 The courts agreed to divest Alfonso X of all his power, leaving him with only the title of king.
 Alfonso pawned his gold crown and resorted to the help of his former enemy, the King of Morocco, who laid waste to many important towns that had turned to Sancho.
 During a final prolonged illness in Seville, the last loyal city, Alfonso disinherited Sancho in his testament, although in an addendum he refused to specify exactly who would receive control of his kingdoms.
 Sancho’s suspicious behavior drove some of the royal family members back to Seville, and the Pope excommunicated everyone in Sancho’s camp.
 When Alfonso’s brother, Manuel, died while acting as Sancho’s most important advisor, both camps began to make overtures to reconcile, but they were never to meet face to face again.
 Alfonso officially pardoned his wayward son and asked for a papal absolution for him just days before his death.
 It is unknown whether Sancho ever learned of this belated blessing.

 From the Cantigas de Santa Maria.
-The king
+The king in the bottom center is Alfonso. |

 In or about 1269, it seems that a horse kicked Alfonso in the face.
 Although not a matter of state, this incident would influence each one of Alfonso’s subsequent actions.
 Poor healing of a nasal fracture resulted in repeated infections, which eventually led to debilitating pain and cancerous tumors, which disfigured and ultimately killed him.
 This highly intimate knowledge helps to humanize the drama of Alfonso’s life.
 If we consider the severe physical pressures he was suffering as well as the confusing factionalism of his subjects, his equivocation and occasional rash behavior becomes much more understandable.